asmat72/my-github-pages-site/README.md

       - Place both index.html and style.css in the root of your project folder.
 Upload Your Files
       You can either:
-      - Use Git to add, commit and push files from your computer, or
+      - Use Git to add, commit and push files from your computer, or.
       - Use GitHub's web interface: - Go to your repo → Add file → Upload files.
 Enable GitHub Pages:
       - After enable Github page and GitHub will generate a live link like: